philipgreat/lighting-match-engine-core/README.md

 **RUST IS BORN for MATCHING ENGINES**

 A minized lighting fast matching engine core, focusing on mathing only.
-No assumptions, work with different assets with max 65535 assets
+No assumptions, work with different assets with max 65535 products.

+Products can be:

+* Stock Trading: Like AAPL, TSLA, Meta
+* Cryptocurrency Trading Pairs: BTC-USDT, ETH-USDT, XRP-USDT
+* Futures Contracts: Like S&P 500 futures, Oil futures
+* Options Trading: Like call and put options on stocks or indices
+* Forex Trading: Like USD/EUR, GBP/JPY
+* Commodity Trading: Like Gold, Silver, Crude Oil
+* Derivatives Markets: Like CFDs (Contracts for Difference)
+* NFT Markets: Like NFT auctions and buy/sell orders
+* Peer-to-Peer (P2P) Trading Platforms: Like decentralized exchanges (DEXs) for token swaps
+* Real Estate: Like property listing matching for rental or purchase

+All the products can be encoded as a number less than 65535, 0 is reseve for online testing

 ## Limitations

-* Max 65535 assets
+* Max 65535 products
 * Price from 0 to 2**64
 * Order id from 0 to 2**64